yuanrr/CoMa/data/README_DATA.md

 We provide the instructions for each dataset.

-**Due to privacy protection policies, we are unable to provide the dataset.
+**Due to double blind policies, we are unable to provide the link to the dataset.
 You can clean the dataset and place it in this folder.**

 ### Examples: